-- The Civic Square Precinct, consisting of: - o open space; - the outer square formed by the vertical sides of the buildings, taking the form of a wall enclosing the square, while maintaining easy access from all corners; - landscaping and amenities that are suitable for passive recreation (such as seating, lighting, shaded areas and places to gather) while maintaining a large open space suitable for large gatherings of people; - water features such as a pond, pool or fountain; - hard paving as the predominant ground surface; - lighting; and - steps and a large landing looking out over the Square that can act as a podium or stage in front of the Canberra Theatre Centre; - Ainslie Place, consisting of: - landscaping and amenities that are suitable for passive recreation (such as seating, lighting, shaded areas and places to gather) and create a sense of enclosure at a human-scale including raised planter beds separating the central path from surrounding traffic as well as paths on the outer edges; - The North and South Buildings, consisting of: - o the form, scale and massing of each building surrounding the Square; - the gold gilt mosaic tiles designed by Frank Hinder to the columns on the ground level; - o open colonnades surrounding the buildings; - o full height glazing to the ground floor; and - o long, low current height and repetitive facades in the stripped classical style; - The Canberra Theatre Centre consisting of: - o the current scale, massing and built form of the original Canberra Theatre building; - The scale and massing of the Canberra Theatre Centre, including the Link (building) and Playhouse, particularly noting that they do not interrupt the City Hill-Mount Ainslie axis or overshadow the Square; - Sculptures and artwork that relate directly to The Civic Square Precinct, civic pride and community use: - Ethos (independently registered as a heritage object); - o the ACT Coat of Arms above the entrance to the ACT Legislative Assembly; - Thespis; - the Canberra Times Fountain; - o the ACT Memorial; and - the ACT Honour Walk;
+- The Civic Square Precinct, consisting of: - o open space of 60x65m forming Civic Square; - the outer square formed by the vertical sides of the buildings (the relatively flat planes formed by the facades), taking the form of a wall enclosing the square, while maintaining easy access from all corners: - landscaping and amenities that are suitable for passive recreation (such as seating, lighting, shaded areas and places to gather) while maintaining a large open space suitable for large gatherings of people; - water features such as a pond, pool or fountain; - hard paving as the predominant ground surface; - lighting; - the access laneways between the North and South Buildings and the Canberra Theatre Centre; - the form, scale, character and function of the original steps and a large landing looking out over the Square that can act as a podium or stage in front of the Canberra Theatre Centre (note that this does not extend to the more recent stairs from the podium over the link towards City Hill); and - the spatial quality of the design intent, based on the dimensions of the North and South Buildings, where all other built elements in the Precinct are designed based on dimensions taken from these buildings. - Ainslie Place, consisting of: - landscaping and amenities that are suitable for passive recreation (such as seating, lighting, shaded areas and places to gather) and create a sense of enclosure at a human-scale including raised planter beds separating the central path from surrounding traffic as well as paths on the outer edges; - The original North and South Buildings, consisting of: - o the form, scale and massing of each building surrounding the Square; - the gold gilt mosaic tiles designed by Frank Hinder to the columns on the ground level; - o open colonnades surrounding the buildings; - o full height glazing to the ground floor; - o the fenestration patterns of the ground level and the upper levels; - the original facade lights; - the inlaid river cobbles surrounding ground floor glazing; and - o long, low current height and repetitive facades in the stripped classical style; - The Canberra Theatre Centre consisting of: - o the original Canberra Theatre building;

-- Artwork recognising Ngunnawal connection to the land, like Fireline, and other contributory artworks, sculptures and installations - City Hill-Mount Ainslie axis within the registered boundary area as evidenced by: - symmetry and balance of features on either side of the axis; and - maintaining open space along the axis so as not to restrict views and movement along the axis.
+- The scale and massing (which reflects the original design intent) of the Link (building) and Playhouse, thus ensuring the square is flanked by lower scale buildings that do not dominate or shade Civic Square, and which allow for the appreciation of the broad open vista on the City Hill-Mount Ainslie axis; - Sculptures and artwork that relate directly to The Civic Square Precinct, civic pride and community use: - Ethos (in a prominent position within the square; also note that it is independently registered as a heritage object); - o the ACT Coat of Arms (above the entrance to the ACT Legislative Assembly); - Thespis (in a prominent position related to the Canberra Theatre Centre); - the Canberra Times Fountain (in its current location); - o the ACT Memorial (in its current location); and - the ACT Honour Walk (in its current location); - Artwork recognising Ngunnawal connection to the land, including Fireline, and other contributory artworks, sculptures and installations - City Hill-Mount Ainslie axis within the registered boundary area as evidenced by: - o symmetry and balance of features on either side of the axis; and - o maintaining open space along the axis so as not to restrict views and movement along the axis.